Skip site navigation (1)Skip section navigation (2)

 eza [options] [files...]

-default, helping you distinguish between many types of files, such as
+fault, helping you distinguish between many types of files, such as whether

-viewing the Git status for a directory, or recursing into directories
+the Git status for a directory, or recursing into directories with a tree

 EXAMPLES